valoran-M/Arrakis/doc/pseudoinstr.md

 | sgtz rd, rs   | slt rd, x0, rs    |

-Li instruction :
+li instruction :

-    It used to load every 32 bites immediate in a register
+    Used to load every 32 bites immediate in a register.

 Compilation :